-Plaintiff incorporates the allegations contained in the above paragraphs as though fully set forth herein.
+- 363. Plaintiff incorporates the allegations contained in the above paragraphs as though fully set forth herein. - 364.
 For all pollutant monitoring, Shell is required to document specific storm characteristics on the DMRs.
-Specifically, the Permit requires that [i]n addition to the required sampling results submitted in accordance with Parts I.A.l. and l.A.3. of this permit, the permittee must provide the date and duration (hours) of the storm event sampled, the total depth of rainfall (inches), and the total volume of runoff (Ft ).
+Specifically, the Permit requires that

+[i]n addition to the required sampling results submitted in accordance with Parts I.A.l. and l.A.3. of this permit, the permittee must provide the date and duration (hours) of the storm event sampled, the total depth of rainfall (inches), and the total volume of runoff (Ft).
 This information must be submitted with the Discharge Monitoring Report forms at the frequency specified in Part I.E.2 of this permit.

-Ex.
-A, Permit Part I.A.4.d at 8.
-As summarized in Exhibit HI, the DMRs for the Providence Terminal indicate that the information required under this Permit provision is not being recorded and/or provided.
-By failing to provide required information in conjunction with its sampling activities, Shell is violating the Permit and the Clean Water Act.
-358.367.
+- 2011 Permit Part I.A.4.d, Ex.
+A at 8; see also 2019 Permit Part I.A.3.d, Ex.
+L at 12. - 365.
+As summarized in Exhibit I, the DMRs for the Providence Terminal indicate that the information required under this Permit provision is not being recorded and/or provided. - 366.
+By failing to provide required information in conjunction with its sampling activities, Shell is violating the Permit and the Clean Water Act. - 367.
 These violations are ongoing and continuous, and barring a change at the Providence Terminal and full compliance with the permitting requirements of the Clean Water Act, these violations will continue indefinitely.

-Fifteenth Cause of Action Violation of the Clean Water Act - Failure to Comply with Monitoring and Reporting Requirements due to Abuse of Waiver Provision Plaintiff incorporates the allegations contained in the above paragraphs as though fully set forth herein. {Cases; 00023406.DOCX} 79
+Fifteenth Cause of Action

+Violation of the Clean Water Act - Failure to Comply with Monitoring and Reporting Requirements due to Abuse of Waiver Provision

+- 368. Plaintiff incorporates the allegations contained in the above paragraphs as though fully set forth herein. - 369.
 For all pollutant monitoring, if adverse climatic conditions prevent samples from being collected in a given period, Shell is required to submit an explanation as to why, and may only exercise this waiver once in a two-year period.
-Specifically, the Permit requires that

-[i]f the permittee is unable to collect samples due to adverse climatic conditions which make the collections of samples dangerous or impractical, the permittee must submit, in lieu of sampling data, a description of why samples could not be collected, including available precipitation data for the monitoring period.
-The permittee can only exercise this waiver once in a two (2) year period for outfalls designated 001A, 002A, and 003A.

-Ex.
-A, Permit Part I.A.4.e at 8.

-As summarized in Exhibit II, the DMRs for the Providence Terminal indicate that Shell is over-utilizing this waiver requirement, in violation of the Permit's prohibition on using the waiver more than once in a two-year period.

-362.371.
-By abusing the limited waiver provision in conjunction with its sampling activities, Shell is violating the Permit and the Clean Water Act.
+Specifically, the Permit requires that - [i]f the permittee is unable to collect samples due to adverse climatic conditions which make the collections of samples dangerous or impractical, the permittee must submit, in lieu of sampling data, a description of why samples could not be collected, including available precipitation data for the monitoring period.
+The permittee can only exercise this waiver once in a two (2) year period for outfalls designated 001A, 002A, and 003A. - 2011 Permit Part I.A.4.e, Ex.
+A at 8; 2019 Permit Part I.A.3.e, Ex.
+L at 12. - 370.
+As summarized in Exhibit J, the DMRs for the Providence Terminal indicate that Shell is over-utilizing this waiver requirement, in violation of the Permit's prohibition on using the waiver more than once in a two-year period. - 371.
+By abusing the limited waiver provision in conjunction with its sampling activities, Shell is violating the Permit and the Clean Water Act. - 372.
 These violations are ongoing and continuous, and barring a change at the Providence Terminal and full compliance with the permitting requirements of the Clean Water Act, these violations will continue indefinitely.